talwrii/obsidian-header-navigation/README.md

-# Obsidian header navigation plugin
+# Header navigation plugin

+This is a header navivation for the markdown editor called Obsidian.
 This plugin lets you quickly navigate between headers and fold them.
 It provides a command to toggle folding of a header.

+It is a third party plugin and has no affiliation with obsidian.

 # Installation
 This plugin should be available through obsidian community plugins.